Date of Award

 Scholarly Commons Citation

 Spivey, Nicholas S., "Prediction of Fatigue Life in 7075-T6 Aluminum from Neural Network Analysis of Acoustic Emission Data" (2007).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 187.